123dd654/123dd654/README.md

 ## 🛠️ Technologies and Tools I use -->

 <div align="center">🎀 Hi there 🎀</div><br />
-I'm Seo Yeon, a front-end aspirant.✨
+I'm Seo Yeon, a front-end aspirant.✨<br />
-We will always move forward with a learning attitude.
+We will always move forward with a learning attitude.<br />

 <div align="center">💻 Tech Stacks 💻</div>
 <br />